strmprivacy/docs/docs/concepts/core-concepts.md

 ### Batch exports

-Currently we have the option to do periodic (minute scale) exports to AWS S3 and Google Cloud buckets, in Json-lines format [^6].
+Currently, we have the option to do periodic (minute scale) exports to for example AWS S3 and Google Cloud buckets, in Json-lines format [^6].
 This is a very common format for Data Scientists.

 ### Kafka consumers